 My worries of walking back alone are noticed by the family in the morning.
 They feed me breakfast and ask me to come back again someday, as I gift them a bottle of ‘seabuckthorn jam’.
 Nyima & Stanzin come halfway to drop me.
 I almost run down the rest all by myself and arrive in Zingchen in an hour.
 Luck is on my side and I get a ride back to Leh for free!

 I had heard so much about the famed (touristy) Chadar trek.
 A mixture of circumstances put me on a path prettier than everything else to send me on an epic sojourn that will remain etched forever in my heart.
+While I am not saying that this can be compared to the Chadar Trek, this region of the Snow Leopard in Markha Valley is for those who prefer the calm.

 There’s a little bit of mountain in all of us.